mascarenhasav/AbCD/abcd/README.md

-## The scripts in this section are used to evaluate the metrics over generations from the data of the experiments.
+## Scripts to run the framework ands its analysis

-### The setup of the metrics codes is made by the "config.ini" file.
+### To run the algorithm the sintaxe is

-It is necessary pass some arguments when call the script.
-The sintax is:
+    $ python3 abcd.py -s seed -p path

-    $ python3 code.py -p "path to file data.csv of the experiment"
+where seed is a number to be the seed for the random functions of the Benchmark and path is the folder where is the file "config.ini" responsible to setup the algorithm and the benchmark.

 Example:

-    $ python3 offlineError.py -p ../../../experiments/parameters/ADPSO-O
+    $ python3 abcd.py -s 42 -p ../examples/pso-abcd/abcd